Kasseri Cheese vs Paneer Cheese

 Milk Type and Treatment

-Kasseri Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
-Paneer Cheese is made with cow or buffalo milk that is typically other.
+Kasseri Cheese is made with goat and sheep milk that is typically raw or pasteurized.
+Paneer Cheese is made with cow or buffalo milk that is typically pasteurized.

 Composition and Texture